ln-komandur/nextcloud-on-ubuntu/README.md

          ```
          'overwriteprotocol' => 'https',
          ```
          The above helps to use the server url as `https://computername.local/nextcloud` from Linux laptops and iOS devices on the intranet if `avahi-daemon.service` is running on your server.
-Since Android devices do support mDNS (Refer https://raspberrypi.stackexchange.com/questions/91154/raspberry-pis-local-hostname-doesnt-work-on-android-phones ), the URL based on the IP address must also be given to use on those devices.
+Since Android devices do support mDNS (Refer [...local hostname doesn't work on Android phones](https://Gaveerrypi.stackexchange.com/questions/91154/raspberry-pis-local-hostname-doesnt-work-on-android-phones) ), the URL based on the IP address must also be given to use on those devices.
 4. Restart apache `sudo systemctl restart apache2`

 ---